-- Successfully implement the Right Sizing service, supporting a minimum of ten customers to Right Size in year one, bringing those additional 3 or 4 bedroom homes back to the social housing market for families to be allocated. - Continue to grow the Mutual Exchange service, achieving a higher number of mutual exchanges than the 124 completed in 2022 - 23, making Mutual Exchange the most viable way for tenants to move to a home that meets their needs. - Deliver alongside SMBC and partners on the Neighbourhoods Prevention and Place Agenda on our larger estates such as Brinnington, Bridgehall and Offerton - Represent SHG and deliver housing management services via the Stockport Council 'One Team' Family Hubs which are being developed - Continue to use Current Tenant Visits to identify the most vulnerable customers and ensure they are signposted to support both internally and external relevant agencies - Embed the learning Housing Management teams have completed with regard to their role in SHG commitment to tackling damp, mould and condensation
+- Successfully implement the Right Sizing service, supporting a minimum of ten customers to Right Size in year one, bringing those additional 3 or 4 bedroom homes back to the social housing market for families to be allocated. - Continue to grow the Mutual Exchange service, achieving a higher number of mutual exchanges than the 124 completed in 2022 - 23, making Mutual Exchange the most viable way for tenants to move to a home that meets their needs. - Deliver alongside SMBC and partners on the Neighbourhoods Prevention and Place Agenda on our larger estates such as Brinnington, Bridgehall and Offerton - Represent SHG and deliver housing management services via the Stockport Council 'One Team' Family Hubs which are being developed to support the Council ambition of wellbeing in neighbourhoods - Continue to use Current Tenant Visits to identify the most vulnerable customers and ensure they are signposted to support both internally and external relevant agencies - Embed the learning Housing Management teams have completed with regard to their role in SHG commitment to tackling damp, mould and condensation